 Mission Summit Trek

 Altitude sickness refers to the illness at high altitude due to gaining elevation in a short period of time and low atmospheric oxygen.
 Generally, altitude sickness occurs in elevation above 2500 m/ 8200 ft regardless of age and fitness level.
-Most of trekking route in Himalaya have high chance of acute mountain sickness AMS) which may take life of trekkers.
+Most trekking routes in the Himalayas have a high chance of acute mountain sickness AMS) which may take a life of trekkers.
 We should be careful as soon as we feel the symptoms of AMS.

 The altitude sickness which occurs due to low atmospheric pressure and reduced oxygen level is called acute mountain sickness.
-It only occurs on high altitude (>2500 m/ 8202.1 feet).
+It only occurs at high altitudes (>2500 m/ 8202.1 feet).
 It does not depend on fitness level while it is completely dependent on acclimatization and walking speed.
-If the trekker acclimatized properly before gaining high altitude, then there will be less chance of acute mountain sickness.
-When the AMS gets worse than it changes into High-altitude cerebral edema or high altitude pulmonary edema.
+If the trekker acclimatizes properly before gaining high altitude, then there will be less chance of acute mountain sickness.
+When the AMS gets worse it changes into High-altitude cerebral edema or high-altitude pulmonary edema.

-High altitude cerebral edema (HACE) is a severe condition resulted due to swelling of brain with fluid while trekking to high altitude.
-It is an uncommon altitude sickness that is complicated and life threatening.
+High altitude cerebral edema (HACE) is a severe condition resulting due to swelling of the brain with fluid while trekking to high altitude.
+It is an uncommon altitude sickness that is complicated and life-threatening.
 It occurs after AMS.
-If we do not take precaution and return to lower altitude then we may loss our life from HACE.
+If we do not take precautions and return to a lower altitude then we may lose our life from HACE.

-High altitude pulmonary edema refers to severe conditions resulting due to fluid buildup in lungs at high altitude.
-It occurs due to breakdown in the pulmonary blood-gas barrier and increase in pulmonary blood pressure.
-It leads to death of trekkers if not treated on time.
+High-altitude pulmonary edema refers to severe conditions resulting from fluid buildup in lungs at high altitude.
+It occurs due to a breakdown in the pulmonary blood-gas barrier and an increase in pulmonary blood pressure.
+It leads to the death of trekkers if not treated on time.

 The main cause of altitude sickness is high elevation and low atmospheric pressure.
-Lack of acclimatization, drinking less water and and walking at high speed without rest are some causes that increase the chance of altitude sickness.
+Lack of acclimatization, drinking less water, and walking at high speed without rest are some causes that increase the chance of altitude sickness.

 Power walking can increase the chance of altitude sickness due to short breathing and lack of acclimatization.
 Trekkers should avoid power walking to remain safe in high altitudes.